A Sound Correction

 On the village green, the cricketers paused mid-match.
 “That’s the church bell,” someone said.
 “Is it a wedding?”

-“Doesn’t sound like a wedding to me,” replied the barman.
+“It doesn’t sound like a wedding to me,” replied the barman.

 People began to drift closer towards the tower.